 - How are you going to record the reasons for entering and exiting the trade?

 - What is the risk involved in any investment?
 For example, are you using leverage?
-If so ensure you can pay any loses from your investing money, not a bank loan.
+If so, ensure you can pay any losses from your investing money, not a bank loan.

 - Have you taken a professional stock market training course, so you have the knowledge to succeed in investing?

 - How long will you hold the investment?
-Short-Term investing is higher cost, higher time investment.
+Short-Term investing is a higher cost, a higher time investment.
 Long-term investing is lower cost and lower time investment.

 - How many stocks should you own?
-1 stock, 5 stock, 20 stocks.
-The more you own the more time you need to invest to follow and research them.
+A practical approach”>How many stocks should you own?
+A practical approach”>How many stocks should you own?
+One stock, five stocks, 20 stocks.
+The more you own, the more time you need to invest in following and researching them.

 - How can you hedge against risk?
 Will you use stock options?

 - What types of instruments will you use? – Buying the stock versus shorting or buying options

 By taking the stock market seriously, you can develop a very structured, work-like approach to your investing.
 Understanding risk and having a strategy unique to you is significant.